picoruby/prk_firmware-wiki/Building-a-binary.md

 If so, you can build a binary including your keymap.rb in this way:

-- Clone a keymap repository, for example, "meishi2" which is a 2x2 matrix card-shaped keyboard in `keyboards` directory
+- Clone a keymap repository, for example, "meishi2" which is a 2x2 matrix card-shaped keyboard in `prk_firmware/keyboards` directory

     ```
-    cd prk_firmware/keyboards
+    cd keyboards
     git clone https://github.com/picoruby/prk_meishi2.git
     ```

-    (Optional) Edit `prk_meishi2/keymap.rb` as you wish
+- Build

     ```
+    cd .. # back to prk_firmware/
     rake build_with_keymap[prk_meishi2]
     ```